In this blog post, Carol Douglass RN discusses the benefits of craniosacral therapy for developmental delays and neurodevelopmental disorders.

 Everyday behavior is not a clear indicator of dysfunction in the craniosacral system.
 Unfortunately, there is no simple checklist of symptoms that signal tension in the meninges: it has to be felt by a therapist.

-Treatment with CST
+Treatment with Craniosacral Therapy

-Treatment consists of light touch manipulation, so subtle that an observer would notice almost nothing.
+Treatment consists of light-touch manipulation, so subtle that an observer would notice almost nothing.
 Even recipients sometimes feel nothing.

+The dura mater is attached at certain points to the bones of the cranium and the sacrum.
+What the craniosacral therapist does is to use those bones as handles to tug gently at the dura mater.
 This manipulation encourages the meninges to release tightness, to straighten out small kinks or stuck places, to recirculate fluid between its layers, and to regain its natural flexibility and symmetry of motion.
 Improving the environment of the nervous and endocrine systems in this way is beneficial for the entire body.

-Sessions can range from fifteen minutes to an hour or more, depending on the child and the day.
-As in any therapy, there is no way to predict how an individual child will respond, but the gentleness and non-invasiveness of CST render it essentially risk-free.
+Sessions can range from 15 minutes to an hour or more, depending on the child and the day.
+As in any therapy, there is no way to predict how an individual child will respond, but the gentleness and non-invasiveness of craniosacral therapy render it essentially risk-free.
+Even extremely hyperactive children do surprisingly well after a few sessions.
+All of the children I have treated have developed increased tolerance for the work.

 Of course it is always important to evaluate a child’s tolerance for hands-on therapy and to work within the limits of this tolerance.

-Results of CST
+Results of Craniosacral Therapy

 Symptoms caused by factors unrelated to the craniosacral system are not likely to change.
 When the problem is due to imbalance in the craniosacral system, the response is usually excellent, and can be dramatic.

+Asked what the release of meningeal tension feels like, some children say, “Oh, nothing.”
+Others experience powerful images and intense somato-emotional release.
 Noticeable changes can occur in activity level, vision, allergies, sleep patterns, repetitive behaviors, and verbal communication.
 Self-destructive behavior can decrease or disappear.

 Craniosacral therapy will also complement and enhance other interventions and there is no therapy I know of that doesn’t work well in combination with it.
+Craniosacral therapy is also a wonderful way for parents to recharge and unwind.
+Caregivers need care too and children feel good about sharing their experience with other family members.

 Carol Douglass is an Upledger trained craniosacral therapist in New Paltz, NY.
 She treats individuals of all ages with emotional, learning, and developmental disorders.
-You can reach her at (845) 255 9277.